XRPLF/ci/README.md

 to enforce code formatting, run sanitizers, run code coverage tools etc.
 The required images are created by workflows starting with `tools-` and ending with the project name e.g. `tools-rippled`, and are only meant to support specific projects.
-These images typically also contain a complete C++ build environment, but do not offer a selection of compiler versions or distributions.
+These images may also contain a complete C++ build environment, if needed.